sankalpreddy1998/PayPal-VAP-final/README.md

 * Assign fixed constraints on attributes of products in a noSQL database

 ### 3. REST 6 guiding constraints and How my API is RESTful
+* My API follows 5 of the guiding constraints.
+I Have made sure to use HATEOS in GET requests.
+This improves discoverability of resources through published set of links (provided with response) and Indicates to Clients what actions can be taken next.
+* I have implemented basic client side caching behavior in one of my get request to get list of products.
+* Follow Represent hierarchy
 ### 4. Implementaion Details
 ### 5. How i solved fixing attributes to product based on category of product
 ### 6. Priveleges required for accessing resources